-RISE Assessment - Only students that have graduated high school more than 10 years ago, graduated from an international high school, or received a GED or Adult High School diploma will be permitted to test.
+• RISE Assessment - Only students that have graduated high school more than 10 years ago, graduated from an international high school, or received a GED or Adult High School diploma will be permitted to test.
 All other students will be placed into the appropriate English and Math course (required by their program) according to their cumulative unweighted high school GPA.

 - Students are strongly advised to study prior to testing.
-Placement study material can be found on our website. - Students from specific health programs must see the appropriate Admissions Specialist to obtain permission and receive further guidance on taking the TEAS.
-TEAS testing is only administered in Sanford and Lillington.
+Placement study material can be found on our website. - Students from specific health programs must see the appropriate Education Navigator to obtain permission and receive further guidance on taking the TEAS.
+TEAS testing is administered in Lillington, Pittsboro, and Sanford www.cccc.edu/ placementtesting

-www.cccc.edu/ placementtesting